-Delivering top quality Arabic medical translation requires getting a number of things right.
-From understanding the base meaning, to finding the appropriate target language terms, to delivering the finished product in polished prose that respects conventions of the local Arabic dialect(s) in the target country.
+Delivering top-quality Arabic medical translation requires getting a number of things right.
+From understanding the base meaning to finding the appropriate target language terms, to delivering the finished product in polished prose that respects conventions of the local Arabic dialect(s) in the target country.
 Industry Arabic has developed a team with significant experience in medical translation from English to Arabic and vice versa.

-As demographics shift and populations move around the world, the need for accurate translation of medical files is more vital than ever.
+As demographics shift and populations move around the world, the need for an accurate translation of medical files is more vital than ever.
 Whether you need to translate:

 - Medical records & transcripts,